shaikahmadnawaz/data-science/README.md

 # What makes someone a data scientist?
 I define a data scientist as someone who finds solutions to problems by analyzing Big or small data using appropriate tools and then tells stories to communicate her findings to the relevant stakeholders.
 I do not use the data size as a restrictive clause.
 A data below a certain arbitrary threshold does not make one less of a data scientist.
 Nor is my definition of a data scientist restricted to particular analytic tools, such as machine learning.
 As long as one has a curious mind, fluency in analytics, and the ability to communicate the findings, I consider the person a data scientist.

+# Big Data
+ “Big Data refers to the dynamic, large and disparate volumes of data being created by people, tools, and machines.
+It requires new, innovative, and scalable technology to collect, host, and analytically process the vast amount of data gathered in order to derive real-time business insights that relate to consumers, risk, profit, performance, productivity management, and enhanced shareholder value.”

+velocity, volume, variety, veracity, and value.
+These are the V's of Big Data.